Simon Baron-Cohen: Reception

 Spectrum News had described the work of Baron-Cohen on theory of mind as "a landmark study".
 The Lancet described him as "a man with extraordinary knowledge, but his passionate advocacy for a more tolerant, diverse society, where difference is respected and cultivated, reveals a very human side to his science".

-Baron-Cohen's book The Essential Difference was described by The Guardian as "compelling and inspiring" while his book, The Pattern Seekers was selected as the Editor's Choice by The New York Times.
+Baron-Cohen's book The Essential Difference was described by The Guardian as "compelling and inspiring" while his book, The Pattern Seekers was selected as the Editor's Choice by The The New York Times.
 A book review published in Phenomenology and the Cognitive Sciences characterized The Essential Difference as "very disappointing".

 Baron-Cohen and his book The Science of Evil were described by The New York Times "an award-winning psychologist" who had "unveiled a simple but persuasive hypothesis for a new way to think about evil."

-Baron-Cohen's "empathizing-systemizing theory" was published in Science, and states that humans may be classified on the basis of their scores along two dimensions (empathizing and systemizing); and that females tend to score higher on the empathizing dimension and males tend to score higher on the systemizing dimension.
 Feminist scientists, including Cordelia Fine, neuroscientist Gina Rippon, and Lise Eliot have questioned his extreme male brain theory of autism.
 Baron-Cohen has defended the study of sex differences against their charges of neurosexism, clarifying that gender differences only apply to differences on average between groups of males and females, and agrees that it would be sexist and unacceptable to prejudge an individual based on their gender since a person's mind may not be typical of their gender.
-Multiple data sets have now confirmed the E-S and extreme male brain theories.
+A large study in 2018 found the E-S and extreme male brain theories to be supported by multiple large data sets.